-If the child refuses to return to school or to go to the truancy center, the officer or administrator shall, without unnecessary delay, notify the child's parents, guardian or custodian and release the child to their custody.
-If the parents, guardian or custodian cannot be reached or are unable or unwilling to accept custody, and if none of the other options in the preceding paragraph are available, the child shall be referred to the Division of Child and Family Services.
+If the child taken into custody refuses to return to school or to go to the truancy center, the officer or administrator shall, without unnecessary delay, notify the child's parents, guardian or custodian and release the child to their custody.
+If the parents of a truant minor in custody cannot be reached or are unable or unwilling to accept custody, and if none of the other options in the preceding paragraph are available, the child shall be referred to the Division of Child and Family Services.

-Utah Code § 53G-6-208(3), (4) (2020)
+Utah Code § 53G-6-208(3), (4) (2022)